CDN, Security, Performance

 All HubSpot hosted websites include IPv6 addresses so they can be natively accessed over IPv6.
 IPv6 is the most recent version of the Internet Protocol and expands the number of available addresses to a virtually limitless amount–340 trillion trillion trillion addresses.
 The Internet is running out of IPv4 addresses.
 Transitioning to IPv6 enables the Internet to continue to grow and enables new, innovative services to be developed because more devices can connect to the Internet.

-HubSpot automatically minifies (removes unnecessary spaces and line breaks) and combines all of the included design manager CSS files on a page into one CSS file.
+HubSpot automatically minifies (removes unnecessary spaces and line breaks).
+You can use HubL includes to combine multiple CSS files into one file.
 This results in minimal HTTP requests and the speediest delivery and parsing of CSS on your website.
 Note that CSS files uploaded to File Manager are not automatically minified, so they should be minified before upload if you plan to include them on your website.

-NOTE: Every time you update your CSS files, we need to re-minify and combine the CSS files on a page, so there will be a short period before you see the combined-CSS version of your CSS files being served on live pages.
-Syntax errors can prevent us from being able to minify and combine your CSS files.
+NOTE: Every time you update your CSS files, we need to re-minify CSS files on a page, so there will be a short period before you see the updated version of your CSS files being served on live pages.
+Syntax errors can prevent us from being able to minify your CSS files.
 Updates to external CSS files will not update combined-CSS files.

 HubSpot automatically caches pages and files on both the server and browser level to ensure the quickest delivery of all page assets to your website visitors.
 When your page or any dependency of your page (such as a template or module) changes, we automatically expire the server caches for that page.